-The Council will implement the following new pronouncements for fiscal years ending after 2020: GASB Statement No. 84, Fiduciary Activities; GASB Statement No. 87, Leases; GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, GASB Statement No. 90, Majority Equity Interest - an amendment of GASB Statements No. 14 and No. 61, GASB Statement No. 91, Conduit Debt Obligations, GASB Statement No. 92, Omnibus 2020, GASB Statement No. 93, Replacement of Interbank Offered Rates, GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, GASB Statement No. 96, Subscription-Based Information Technology Arrangements, and GASB Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32.
+The Council will implement the following new pronouncements for fiscal years ending after 2021: GASB Statement No. 87, Leases, GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, GASB Statement No. 90, Majority Equity Interest - an amendment of GASB Statements No. 14 and No. 61, GASB Statement No. 91, Conduit Debt Obligations, GASB Statement No. 92, Omnibus 2020, GASB Statement No. 93, Replacement of Interbank Offered Rates, GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, and GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 The effect that these GASB Statements will have on future financial statements has not yet been determined.

-NOTE 2 - DEPOSITS AND INVESTMENTS
+NOTE 2 | DEPOSITS AND INVESTMENTS